 Frequently asked questions

-No. The 7 May 2026 Digital Omnibus provisional agreement should not be treated as a blanket exemption.
+No. The 29 June 2026 Council-adopted Digital Omnibus text should not be treated as a blanket exemption.
 The Council says targeted amendments would extend certain regulatory exemptions granted to SMEs to small mid-caps and reduce requirements in a very limited number of cases.
 That is relief planning, not a no-evidence card.

 The Commission's 2025 simplification note describes small-mid caps as companies with fewer than 750 employees and either up to 150 million euro in turnover or up to 129 million euro in total assets.
 Do not assume that every AI Act provision will use this definition in the same way until the final adopted text confirms the scope.